Justin Thomas holds off Brooks Koepka to win FedEx-St. Jude Invitational, reclaims No. 1 ranking in golf - The Boston Globe

 Thomas closed with a 5-under-par 66 to finish at 13-under 267 and take the $10.5 million winner’s check for his 13th PGA Tour title.
 At 27, he became the third-youngest player since 1960 to reach 13 PGA Tour wins, trailing only Tiger Woods and Jack Nicklaus.

+“I’ve been fortunate to have a good career so far, but I plan on playing out here for a long time and have a lot of things that I still want to accomplish,” Thomas said.
+“And every milestone and steppingstone is hopefully something that I can learn from and something that will help me even more in the long run.”

-This was the fifth time Thomas rallied to win, and he matched his biggest comeback after starting the day four strokes back of third-round leader Brendon Todd.
+One sign of Thomas’s growth was this was the fifth time he rallied to win, and he matched his biggest comeback after starting the day four strokes back of third-round leader Brendon Todd.
 Thomas has three wins this season, two since the start of the year.

 The last time Thomas was No. 1, he spent four weeks at the top of the ranking.
-He will supplant Jon Rahm, who became No. 1 after winning at Memorial two weeks ago.
+He will supplant Jon Rahm, who became No. 1 after winning at Memorial two weeks ago and tied for 52nd this week.

-Koepka will go to TPC Harding Park in San Francisco looking to defend his PGA championship title.
+Koepka will go to TPC Harding Park in San Francisco looking to defend his PGA championship title, and he said he’s feeling good about how he’s playing.
 He finished with a 69 and tied for second with Phil Mickelson (67), Daniel Berger (65) and Tom Lewis (66).

+“I thought I hit a good chip on 16,” Koepka said.
+“I don’t know what it did.
+Then another minute I thought it was in for another second.
+So to make bogey there was disappointing.
+Obviously drained a big one on 17, and then you’re down one.
+You’ve got to take an aggressive line on 18, so it is what it is.”

+Thomas had Jim “Bones” Mackay on his bag, playing in the same group with Mickelson for the first time since Mickelson split with his longtime caddie.
+Mackay was a late fill-in for Thomas’s usual caddie, Jimmy Johnson.

 Advertisement